laurendudu/energy-consumption-data-generators/README.md

 * Rooms Consumption Prediction
 * Creation of the Prediction Function

 In this notebook, we will talk about the application of the SARIMA model with the data we have created previously.
-Based on this analyis, we will be able to study the seasonality and then predict some data based on it.
+Based on this analyis, we will be able to study the seasonality and then predict some data.

 ### LSTM_lb_12.ipynb